getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 If you need to invoke superuser permissions, you would run `find … | sudo xargs chmod …` instead.

 ## Recommended Tools

+### PhpStorm

+Grav is developed using [PhpStorm](https://www.jetbrains.com/phpstorm/), which makes it the best IDE for Grav.
+However, it does not come for free.

+PhpStorm is best suited for PHP developers, including people who write complicated Grav plugins.
+It offers automated code compilation for Grav (you just need to add Grav and any plugin you use into includes), and many other tools to aid with the code development.
+It has also good support for formatting twig, yaml, html, js, scss and tailwind.

 ### Text Editors